jason-a-phillips/vss-social-media-how-to/README.md

 > ![Facebook get code](img/img5.jpg?raw=true)

-## Facebook shows you the JavaScript and HTML that you need to copy into your webpage to display the post on your website.
+## Facebook shows you the JavaScript and HTML that you need to copy into your webpage to embed the post on your website.

 > ![Facebook get code](img/img6.jpg?raw=true)

-## Facebook shows you the JavaScript and HTML that you need to copy into your webpage to display the post on your website.

 ## Copy the code into your website's web page and publish it.
-I have created a template here: [facebook-example.html](facebook-example.html)
+I have created an example to show you what that looks like: [facebook-example.html](facebook-example.html)

 ## That is a simple HTML page which you can use as a template.
 When I open that HTML page on my laptop in Chrome, this is what I see: